European Marine Energy Centre: Performance Assessment

-EMEC is accredited to test laboratory standards (ISO 17025) and can test the performance of wave and tidal energy devices against IEC Technical Specifications.
+EMEC is a recognised test laboratory operation to ISO 17025 standards and can test the performance of wave and tidal energy devices against IEC Technical Specifications.
 Technical Verification EMEC can provide independent verification in accordance with ISO 17020 to confirm that a wave energy converter satisfies its conceptual reliability, survivability, and performance targets.
 Marine industry standards EMEC has coordinated the development of a suite of standards on behalf of the marine renewable energy industry.
 Each document has been progressed by a working group with individuals representing technology developers, regulators, academia, utilities, and project developers.
 These standards were launched in 2009.
 In March 2014, EMEC, in collaboration with the Offshore Renewable Energy Catapult (ORE Catapult), facilitated a workshop to review the existing suite of EMEC standards and identify areas where new standards needed to be developed.

 Research and monitoring

 For most developers coming to deploy at EMEC, installation at these facilities will be the first time their device has been in the open sea and grid connected.
 They typically will not have a track record which indicates the type and extent of interactions between the device and the receiving environment.
 Therefore, whilst the central purpose of EMEC is to provide an operational test facility, there is also a key role in establishing and facilitating monitoring of devices in relation to their impacts on the receiving environment.
 The main driver to this has been through the consenting process, which requires developers to consider environmental issues prior to testing at EMEC and to mitigate against any potential for negative impact.

 The involvement within the research field has led EMEC to occupy a unique position, having links with a range of different developers and devices, as well as academic institutions and regulatory bodies.
 EMEC is independent of any developer or device, as EMEC aims to ensure that different devices are monitored in a consistent way, using the best available methods.
 Independence of EMEC also encourages the dissemination of monitoring information can be carried out throughout the industry.

 A 450 kW submerged Microsoft data center was tested at EMEC's wave test site in 2018.
 The project was part of Microsoft's ongoing quest for cloud data center solutions that are less resource intensive and offer rapid provisioning, lower costs, and high agility to meet the needs of cloud users around the world.
 Deepwater deployment offers ready access to cooling, a controlled environment, and has the potential to be powered by co-located renewable power sources.